microsoft/typechat.net/README.md

 # TypeChat.NET

-TypeChat.NET makes it easy to build natural language interfaces using Types.
+TypeChat.NET is an experimental project that makes it easy to build natural language interfaces using Types.

 It applies the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET and integrates them with the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).

 TypeChat.NET consists of the following assemblies:
 - TypeChat
 - TypeChat.Schema: Experimental classes for exporting .NET types as Typescript schema.
 - TypeChat.SK: Integration with Semantic Kernel.

+TypeChat.NET is still in **active development** with very frequent changes.

 ## TypeChat ##
 Brings TypeChat to .NET.